Get to Know Burgundy

 In an area of the Côte d’Or you probably haven’t heard of before, the villages of Maranges represent the southern-most appellation of the region.
 The last few years have seen a substantial rise in the quality of the wines; both whites and reds are good here and are an absolute bargain.

 Essential Reading: Books on Burgundy

-We’ve partnered with Longitude Books, experts in travel literature, to prepare a comprehensive list of books, from novels to great guidebooks, which have really opened up the region to us.
-Find a few picks from our Essential Reading List below, and check out the full list at Longitude Books.
+We’ve partnered with Longitude Books, experts in travel literature, to prepare a comprehensive list of books, that have really opened up the region to us.
+Find a few picks from our Essential Reading List below, or use the link above to check out all of our selections.